Skip to content

 OAuth Config Details

 The config details depend on the provider type.
-The key is generally the Client Id and the secret is the Client Secret.
-For some providers, additional config config entries are supported.
+The key is generally the Client ID and the secret is the client secret.
+For some providers, additional config entries are supported.
 These are:

 • google: The google provider supports a hosted_domain option.
-This is the domain name to verify on the user being logged in.
+This is the domain name to verify for the logged-in user.
 For example, this can be set to openrun.dev.

 • auth0: The Auth0 provider requires the domain config.